An overview of recent coronavirus-related legislation

 - Charitable contributions

-For 2020 tax reporting, taxpayers can deduct up to $300 of charitable contributions even if they do not itemize deductions on their tax return.
+For 2020 tax reporting, taxpayers can deduct up to $300 for charitable contributions they make in 2020 even if they do not itemize deductions on their tax return.
 This modification does not apply to 2019 tax returns filed in 2020.

-Bottom line: Individuals who claim the standard deduction, rather than itemized deductions, can receive a deduction up to $300 for qualified charitable contributions made in 2020.
+Bottom line: Individuals who claim the standard deduction can deduct up to $300 for qualified charitable contributions made in 2020.
 Individuals who claim itemized deductions can continue to claim those deductions on Schedule A.

 - Student loans